kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-opensearch.md

+# Running Tracetest with OpenSearch

-# Quick Start - Node.js app with OpenSearch, OpenTelemetry and Tracetest
+## Sample Node.js app with OpenSearch, OpenTelemetry and Tracetest

 This is a simple quick start on how to configure a Node.js app to use OpenTelemetry instrumentation with traces, and Tracetest for enhancing your E2E and integration tests with trace-based testing.
 The infrastructure will use OpenSearch as the trace data store and OpenTelemetry Collector to receive traces from the Node.js app and send them to OpenSearch.